airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_markdown_phpextra.md

 code to avoid performance problems, rather than trying to find the best way through them.

-Local Optimizations
+Local Optimizations {#local-optimizations}
 -------------------

 The following are some well-known methods of optimizing pieces of code.
 When using high level languages, some of these may be done automatically by your compiler's optimizer.

 Precomputing Calculations

-Sometimes a function has a limitted number of possible inputs and outputs.
+:   Sometimes a function has a limitted number of possible inputs and
+    outputs.
 In fact, it may be so few that you can actually precompute all of the possible answers beforehand, and simply look up the answer when the function is called.
 This takes up some space since you have to store all of the answers, but for small sets of data this works out really well, especially if the computation normally takes a long time.

 Remembering Calculation Results

-This is similar to the previous method, but instead of computing results beforehand, the result of each calculation requested is stored.
+:   This is similar to the previous method, but instead of computing
+    results beforehand, the result of each calculation requested is stored.
 This way when the function starts, if the result has been computed before it will simply return the previous answer, otherwise it will do the full computation and store the result for later lookup.
 This has the advantage of requiring less storage space because you aren't precomputing all results.
 This is sometimes termed *cachingcaching* or *memoizingmemoizing*.

 Locality of Reference

-*Locality of referencelocality of reference* is a term for where in memory the data items you are accessing are.
+:   *Locality of referencelocality of reference* is a term for where in
+    memory the data items you are accessing are.
 With virtual memory, you may access pages of memory which are stored on disk.
 In such a case, the operating system has to load that memory page from disk, and unload others to disk.
 Let's say, for instance, that the operating system will allow you to have 20k of memory in physical memory and forces the rest of it to be on disk, and your application uses 60k of memory.
 Let's say your program has to do 5 operations on each piece of data.
 If it does one operation on every piece of data, and then goes through and does the next operation on each piece of data, eventually every page of data will be loaded and unloaded from the disk 5 times.
 Instead, if you did all 5 operations on a given data item, you only have to load each page from disk once.
 When you bundle as many operations on data that is physically close to each other in memory, then you are taking advantage of locality of reference.
 In addition, processors usually store some data on-chip in a cachecache.
 If you keep all of your operations within a small area of physical memoryphysical memory, your program may bypass even main memory and only use the chip's ultra-fast cache memory.
 This is all done for you - all you have to do is to try to operate on small sections of memory at a time, rather than bouncing all over the place.

 Register Usage

-Registersregisters are the fastest memory locations on the computer.
+:   Registersregisters are the fastest memory locations on the computer.
     When you access memory, the processor has to wait while it is loaded from the memory bus.
 However, registers are located on the processor itself, so access is extremely fast.
 Therefore making wise usage of registers is extremely important.
 If you have few enough data items you are working with, try to store them all in registers.
 In high level languages, you do not always have this option - the compiler decides what goes in registers and what doesn't.

 Inline Functions

-Functions are great from the point of view of program management - they make it easy to break up your program into independent, understandable, and reuseable parts.
+:   Functions are great from the point of view of program management -
+    they make it easy to break up your program into independent, understandable, and reuseable parts.
 However, function calls do involve the overhead of pushing arguments onto the stack and doing the jumps (remember locality of reference - your code may be swapped out on disk instead of in memory).
 For high level languages, it's often impossible for compilers to do optimizations across function-call boundaries.
 However, some languages support inline functionsinline functions or function macrosmacros.
 These functions look, smell, taste, and act like real functions, except the compiler has the option to simply plug the code in exactly where it was called.
 This makes the program faster, but it also increases the size of the code.
 There are also many functions, like recursive functions, which cannot be inlined because they call themselves either directly or indirectly.

 Optimized Instructions

-Often times there are multiple assembly language instructions which accomplish the same purpose.
+:   Often times there are multiple assembly language instructions which
+    accomplish the same purpose.
 A skilled assembly language programmer knows which instructions are the fastest.
 However, this can change from processor to processor.
 For more information on this topic, you need to see the user's manual that is provided for the specific chip you are using.
 As an example, let's look at the process of loading the number 0 into a register.
 On most processors, doing a `movl $0, %eax` is not the quickest way.
 The quickest way is to exclusive-or the register with itself, `xorl %eax, %eax`.
 This is because it only has to access the register, and doesn't have to transfer any data.
 For users of high-level languages, the compiler handles this kind of optimizations for you.
 For assembly-language programmers, you need to know your processor well.

 Addressing Modes

-Different addressing modesaddressing modes work at different speeds.
+:   Different addressing modesaddressing modes work at different speeds.
     The fastest are the immediateimmediate mode addressing and register addressing modes.
 Directdirect addressing mode is the next fastest, indirect is next, and base pointerbase pointer addressing mode and indexed indirectindexed indirect addressing mode are the slowest.
     Try to use the faster addressing modes, when possible.
 One interesting consequence of this is that when you have a structured piece of memory that you are accessing using base pointer addressing, the first element can be accessed the quickest.
 Since its offset is 0, you can access it using indirect addressing instead of base pointer addressing, which makes it faster.

 Data Alignment

-Some processors can access data on word-aligned memoryaligned memory boundaries (i.e. - addresses divisible by the word size) faster than non-aligned data.
+:   Some processors can access data on word-aligned memoryaligned memory
+    boundaries (i.e. - addresses divisible by the word size) faster than non-aligned data.
 So, when setting up structures in memory, it is best to keep it word-aligned.
 Some non-x86 processors, in fact, cannot access non-aligned data in some modes.

 These are just a smattering of examples of the kinds of local optimizations possible.
 However, remember that the maintainability and readability of code is much more important except under extreme circumstances.

-Global Optimization
+Global Optimization {#global-optimization}
 -------------------

 Global optimizationglobal optimizations has two goals.
 The first one is